rzshrote/pybrops/docsrc/source/standard_usage/examples/pareto_frontier_visualization/biobjective_wGEBV_pareto_frontier.rst

 Estimating the Pareto Frontier
 ==============================

 Using the GEBV selection protocol object we just constucted, we'll use the ``mosolve`` method to perform a multi-objective optimization to maximize the mean GEBV for both of our synthetic traits in the selected subset of individuals.
-The ``GenomicEstimatedBreedingValueSubsetSelection.mosolve`` method only requires two non-``None`` arguments: ``gmat`` and ``gpmod``.
+The ``WeightedGenomicSubsetSelection.mosolve`` method only requires two non-``None`` arguments: ``gmat`` and ``gpmod``.
 We pass our genotype matrix and genomic model objects as arguments for these two parameters, leaving the other arguments ``None`` or ``0``.

 .. code-block:: python